gitbls/sdm/README.md

 ## Installing sdm

-Installation is fairly simple. sdm uses the path /usr/local/sdm within images that it manages, so for consistency you should do the same on your system.
-The simplest download is:
+Installation is fairly simple. sdm uses the path /usr/local/sdm within images that it manages, so for consistency you should do the same on your system. **The simplest download is to use EZsdmInstaller**, which performs the commands listed below:

     sudo curl -L https://raw.githubusercontent.com/gitbls/sdm/master/EZsdmInstaller | bash

-or download the Installer script to examine it before running:
+**or download the Installer script to examine it before running:**

     sudo curl -L https://raw.githubusercontent.com/gitbls/sdm/master/EZsdmInstaller -o ./EZsdmInstaller
     ./EZsdmInstaller

-Or, download it the really long way:
+**Or, download it the really long way:**

     sudo mkdir -p /usr/local/sdm /usr/local/sdm/sdm-1piboot
     sudo curl -L https://raw.githubusercontent.com/gitbls/sdm/master/sdm -o /usr/local/sdm/sdm